-The LPC2378 each contain four UARTs.
+The LPC2388 contains four UARTs.
 In addition to standard transmit and receive data lines, UART1 also provides a full modem control handshake interface.

 The UARTs include a fractional baud rate generator.
 Standard baud rates such as 115200 can be achieved with any crystal frequency above 2 MHz.